spf13/stevefrancia.com/content/about.md

 His background is software development where he has been involved in open source for over 20 years and is the creator of some of the most widely used open source projects including Hugo, spf13-vim & Cobra.
-Steve is a very active member of the Go community and has been an organizer of GopherCon and GothamGo.
+Steve is a very active member of the Go community and has served as an organizer of GopherCon and GothamGo.

-He loves open source and is thrilled to be able to work on it full time and then some.
+He loves creating software and is thrilled to be able to work on it full time and then some.
 When not coding, he is usually having fun outdoors with his wife and four children.